meet the artist: rob pearson

 I've never led so many young performers all working together with me at once. it was fabulous, ground breaking, inspiring and nervewracking all at the same time, I loved every minute of it!

-I'm having to adapt to becoming a bit of a TV presenter to record and create video clips and other digital content.
+When I work remotely I have to adapt to becoming a bit of a TV presenter to record and create video clips and other digital content.
 It's not the same without seeing everyone, but I want to create some fun challenges that you'll all enjoy.